 From up to down and down to up, there are some noteworthy food stops to fill you up along the way.

-Whether it’s a fresh burger from the In-N-Out, or High Street Deli in San Luis Obispo, you’ll stay smiling while you’re on the go.More Info (click to expand)
+Whether it’s a fresh burger from the In-N-Out, or High Street Deli in San Luis Obispo, you’ll stay smiling while you’re on the go.More Info (click to show all)

 9. Take a bath… in the mud